 Your clipboard kit (provided) will include a script, FAQ, handouts, visual aids, signature sheets, volunteer sign up sheets, and a copy of the Eugene and Oregon STAR Voting legislative texts.

-Signature Turn-ins: Signature turn-in will be weekly, on Thursdays from 1-3pm, with pizza, or by arrangement if needed.
+Signature Turn-ins: Signature turn-in will be weekly at the STAR Voting HQ office on Blair Blvd., or by arrangement if needed.

 Position Hours and Duration: The STAR Voting for Eugene campaign will be collecting signatures for 100 days over summer 2023 (Mid June, July, August, Mid September).
 The STAR Voting for Oregon campaign will be collecting signatures now through the 4th of July, 2024, or until complete.